-Our second objective is to examine the drivers of the pCO2 seasonality in three well sampled and contrasted coastal regions where the model to coastal-SOM-FFN agreement is satisfactory: The East coast of North America (M10), the Norwegian Basin (M16) and the Californian Current (M2).
-The East coast of North America is a sink of atmospheric CO2 that has been extensively studied over the past decade (e.g., Fennel et al., 2019; Laruelle et al., 2015; Shadwick et al., 2010, 2011; Signorini et al., 2013).
-The pCO2 spatio-temporal dynamics in this MARCATS is particularly well captured by MOM6-COBALT ('high' agreement, Fig. 1a), despite an annual mean SST bias of 1.3 °C on the data-model comparison in this region (Table S1).
-Because the SST amplitude and seasonal phasing are in agreement between the model and data (Table S2), the bias on the mean SST does not impact the seasonal pCO2 cycle (Pearson correlation coefficient > 0.5 and bias < 20 μatm on the seasonal

-- 475 pCO2 amplitude, Table 1).
-We also selected the Californian Current because it is a source of CO2 to the atmosphere, and similarly to the U.S. East Coast, it ranks among one of the best monitored coastal regions in the world (e.g., Evans et al., 2011; Fennel et al., 2019; Hales et al., 2012; Turi et al., 2014).
-In this region, the model is classified as 'medium' agreement (Table 1 and Fig. 1a).
-Indeed, the simulated seasonal cycle of pCO2 is in relatively good agreement with coastal-SOM-FFN (Figs. 5-6, and Table 1), despite biases in the annual mean pCO2 compared to observations (Fig. 3f) and a phase shift in the seasonality - 480 of SSS and nutrients (Pearson correlation coefficient < 0.5).
-However, the Californian Current is also one of the few coastal regions where an analysis of the processes controlling the pCO2 seasonality has already been performed using a regional biogeochemical model and sequential simulation removing processes one after the other (Turi et al., 2014), which can hence be compared to our analysis.
-Finally, the choice of the Norwegian Basin is motivated by the good performance ('high' agreement) of the model and the intense atmospheric CO2 sink that occurs in this contrasted region.
+Our second objective is to examine the drivers of the pCO_2 seasonality in three well-sampled and contrasted coastal regions where the model to coastal SOM-FFN agreement is satisfactory: the US East Coast (M10), the Norwegian Basin (M16) and the Californian Current (M2).
+The US East Coast is a sink of atmospheric CO2 that has been extensively studied over the past decade (e.g., Fennel et al., 2019; Laruelle et al., 2015; Shadwick et al., 2010, 2011; Signorini et al., 2013).
+The pCO_2 spatiotemporal dynamics in this MARCATS region are particularly well captured by MOM6-COBALT (high agreement, Fig. 1a), despite an annual mean SST bias of 1.3 °C in the data-model comparison in this region (Table S1).
+Because the SST amplitude and seasonal phasing are in agreement between the model and data (Table S2), the bias in the mean SST does not impact the seasonal pCO_2 cycle (Pearson correlation coefficient > 0.5 and bias $< 20 \,\mu$ atm in the seasonal pCO2 amplitude, Table 1).
+We also selected the Californian Current because it is a source of CO2 to the atmosphere and because, similar to the US East Coast, it ranks among one of the best-monitored coastal regions in the world (e.g., Evans et al., 2011; Fennel et al., 2019; Hales et al., 2012; Turi et al., 2014).
+In this region, the model is classified as medium agreement (Table 1 and Fig. 1a).
+Indeed, the simulated seasonal cycle of pCO_2 is in relatively good agreement with coastal SOM-FFN (Figs. 5-6, and Table 1) despite biases in the annual mean pCO_2 compared to observations (Fig. 3f) and a phase shift in the seasonality of SSS and nutrients (Pearson correlation coefficient < 0.5).
+However, the Californian Current is also one of the few coastal regions where an analysis of the processes controlling the pCO_2 seasonality has already been performed using a regional biogeochemical model and sequential simulation removing processes one after the other (Turi et al., 2014), which can hence be compared to our analysis.
+Finally, the choice of the Norwegian Basin is motivated by the good performance (high agreement) of the model and the intense atmospheric CO2 sink that occurs in this contrasted region.

-485 3.2.1 Seasonality along the East coast of North America
+3.2.1 Seasonality along the US East Coast

-The seasonal evolution of pCO2 averaged over the U.S East Coast (M10) is represented in Fig. 7a.
-Ocean pCO2 is minimum in winter (February/March ~ 331 μ atm), it increases through spring and peaks in summer (August, ~ 400 μ atm) before decreasing again in the fall.
-Figure 7b reveals the complex interplay of the four ocean internal processes (thermal, biological processes, ocean circulation, and fresh water flux) on the seasonal pCO2 variability which can either act in synergy or oppose each other.
+The seasonal evolution of pCO_2 averaged over the US East Coast (M10) is represented in Fig. 7a.
+Ocean pCO_2 is at a minimum in winter (February-March ~ 331 μatm), increases through spring and peaks in summer (August, ~ 400 μatm) before decreasing again in autumn.
+Figure 7b reveals the complex interplay of the four ocean internal processes (thermal and biological processes, ocean circulation, and freshwater flux) on the seasonal pCO_2 variability that can either act in synergy or oppose each other.